 Cost proportion of kerbside waste service (including disposal) 2014−15

-Break down of Cardinia dumped rubbish collection costs
+Break down of Cardinia Shire Council dumped rubbish collection costs

 Figure 5 shows the breakup in costs for removal and disposal of illegally dumped rubbish.
 Staff and fleet costs to deliver the service make up the largest proportion, with disposal also a significant cost.